 3. Milestone offers

-Milestone emails can include anniversary offers or new VIP offers.
-These emails are based on triggers and can depend on where someone is in their journey.
+Milestone emails can include anniversary offers or new VIP offers, as well as personal milestones like birthday messages.
+These emails are based on triggers and can depend on where someone is in their journey or what data you have on them in your client’s CRM.
 Sending relevant and personalized offers helps to build a relationship with your client’s customers, and also encourages them to make purchases.

-These offers are especially useful because they encourage customer loyalty.
+These messages are especially useful because they nurture loyalty.
 Only your client’s most dedicated customers will receive these emails.
-These journeys send the message that the more loyal a customer is to your client’s brand, the more offers and benefits they will receive.
+These journeys send the message that the more loyal a customer is to your client’s brand, the more benefits and special treatment they will receive.

 Source: Really Good Emails

 These “We miss you” emails target customers who seem to be at the end of their customer journey.
 As discussed earlier, the goal is to make sure a customer journey continues after the purchasing process and that customers remain engaged with your clients.
 One of the best ways to re-engage with customers is by understanding what their expectations are, why they became unengaged, and how you can appeal to their needs.

 Customer journey mapping can really come into play here when designing these automated customer journey emails.
 Sending dynamic content, solutions to their problems, engaging stories, and offers can help to re-engage distant customers and bring them back into the fold.